Life Lessons From A Digital Marketer

-I’ll be the first to admit that there’s definitely more to life than websites, the internet and succeeding online.
-Sure those things are important but sometimes we all need a reminder that “real life” is where it’s at.
-From time to time I like to venture off the beaten path of writing articles about websites and cover another topic.
+I’ll be the first to admit that there’s definitely more to life than websites, digital marketing and succeeding online.
+Sure those things are important but sometimes we all need a reminder that “real life” is where true fulfilment is at.
+From time to time I like to venture off the beaten path of writing articles about digital stuff and cover other topics.

-Get a piece of paper and jot down five things that you have been thinking about for some time but, for whatever reason, have not been able to actualize in your life.
-Just the writing of these 5 items alone is the starting point.
+Get a piece of paper and jot down three things that you’ve been thinking about for some time but… for whatever reason haven’t been able to actualize in your life.
+Just the writing of these 3 items alone is the starting point.

 Regardless of how much resistance you may feel, begin action on the first item.
 Do this for the next two days for each of the other items.
 Don’t make a commitment to finish the items, simply commit to start on it and do it!
 Begin.
 Stop with the excuses you’ve come to rely on to explain why you don’t get the really important things accomplished in your life.